 If you do manage to get Redken Shades EQ, you must buy the specific Shades EQ Processing Solution.
 Do not mix it with generic developer, or you risk unpredictable results due to a pH mismatch.

-First, you want to look at the level of the hair color, or the number listed on the box or bottle.
-Use a color chart to try to match the level of your hair to the level of hair color that you buy.
+First, look at the level of the hair color, which is the number listed on the box or bottle.
+Use a color chart to try to match your hair level to the level of the hair color you buy.
 Then, look at the letters listed with the number.

 Warning

 Be careful when using ash toners on light hair.
-It is possible that the hair can turn green.
-If your hair is very light or very porous, consider a violet or neutral toner instead, and always strand test first.
+The hair may turn green.
+If your hair is very light or very porous, consider a violet or neutral toner instead, and always do a strand test first.

 Cleanse Your Hair Thoroughly

-In order for the toner to absorb evenly, your hair should be clean.
+For the toner to absorb evenly, your hair should be clean.
 Shampoo your hair and rinse thoroughly.
-Skip heavy conditioner on the mids and roots.
-If your ends are highly porous or damaged, smooth a small amount of lightweight conditioner on the last 1–2 inches only, then rinse.
-Towel-dry so your hair is damp, not dripping.
+Skip heavy conditioner on the mid-lengths and roots.
+If your ends are highly porous or damaged, smooth a small amount of lightweight conditioner onto the last 1–2 inches only, and then rinse.
+Towel-dry your hair so it is damp, not dripping.

 Apply the Demi-Permanent Toner

-The process for applying your hair color will change depending on the type of toner you purchased.
+The application process will vary depending on the type of toner you purchased.

-- Mix: In a plastic bowl, mix your toner with 10-volume developer (or the brand’s matched demi-permanent activator).
-Do not use 20, 30, or 40 volume, as these are too strong and can lift your natural root color, turning it orange (“hot roots”) and causing damage.
+- Mix: In a plastic bowl, mix your toner with 10-volume developer or the brand’s matching demi-permanent activator.
+Do not use 20-, 30-, or 40-volume developer, as these are too strong and can lift your natural root color, turn it orange (“hot roots”), and cause damage.

-- Ratio: Follow the box instructions, but a common demi-permanent ratio is 1:1 (one part color to one part developer/activator).
+- Ratio: Follow the box instructions, but a common demi-permanent ratio is 1:1, or one part color to one part developer or activator.
 Some demi-permanent brands use 1:2, so always confirm the instructions for your specific product.

 - Apply: Apply to damp, towel-dried hair.
 Work in sections and fully saturate each section with a color brush.

-- Process: Start a timer and leave it on for the recommended time only.
+- Process: Start a timer and leave the product on for only the recommended amount of time.

 Liquid Toner:

-The Shades EQ demi-permanent hair colors are liquid, and are a bit easier to apply.
-You can apply this color on damp hair, so you don’t have to wait too long after shampooing it.
+Shades EQ demi-permanent hair colors are liquid and are a bit easier to apply.
+You can apply this color to damp hair, so you don’t have to wait long after shampooing.

 Important (Shades EQ Mixing)

 If you are using Redken Shades EQ, you MUST mix it with the dedicated Shades EQ Processing Solution, not a generic alkaline developer.
-The standard mixing ratio is 1:1 (for example, 2 oz color + 2 oz Processing Solution).
+The standard mixing ratio is 1:1, for example, 2 oz. of color plus 2 oz. of Processing Solution.

-Mix the recommended amount of toner and the brand’s processing solution/activator in an application bottle and apply it to your damp hair, making sure to saturate all of your hair.
+Mix the recommended amount of toner and the brand’s processing solution or activator in an application bottle.
+Apply it to your damp hair, making sure to saturate all of your hair.

 How Do I Maintain My Ashy Brown Hair?

-Once you have achieved your perfectly ash-brown hair, it is imperative to maintain it properly.
+Once you have achieved your perfect ash-brown hair, it is imperative to maintain it properly.
 Here are a few tips for maintaining your beautiful ash color:

 Maintenance Tips

-- Blue vs. Purple Shampoo: If your brown hair is turning orange or coppery, use a blue shampoo (blue neutralizes orange).
-If you have blonde highlights that are turning yellow, use a purple shampoo (purple neutralizes yellow).
+- Blue vs. Purple Shampoo: If your brown hair is turning orange or coppery, use a blue shampoo because blue neutralizes orange.
+If you have blonde highlights that are turning yellow, use a purple shampoo because purple neutralizes yellow.

-- Make sure your hair is moisturized by using a good conditioner.
-Regular moisturizing treatments will also benefit your chemically-processed hair.
+- Keep your hair moisturized by using a good conditioner.
+Regular moisturizing treatments will also benefit your chemically processed hair.

 - Use cool water to rinse your hair.
-Warmer water will cause your color to fade more quickly, so by using lukewarm water to shampoo your hair, and cool water to rinse out your conditioner, you will ensure that your hair color stays for as long as possible.
+Warmer water will cause your color to fade more quickly, so using lukewarm water to shampoo your hair and cool water to rinse out your conditioner will help your hair color last as long as possible.

 In Summary

 Ashy brown hair can be difficult to achieve and maintain, but it is not impossible!
-By using the right toner and maintaining it with high-quality products, you can enjoy your beautiful, ash-brown hair.
+By using the right toner and maintaining your hair with high-quality products, you can enjoy your beautiful ash-brown color.

 Trending Topics